-By meeting these goals, the ATC will help organise the Atmosphere network for optimal long-term operations.
-In the ATC, harmonisation in procedures and equipment with the appropriate Quality Assurance/Quality Control plan will greatly improve the robustness and reliability of the collected atmospheric dataset.
+By meeting these goals, the ATC organises the Atmosphere network for optimal long-term operations.
+In the ATC, harmonisation in procedures and equipment with the appropriate Quality Assurance/ Quality Control plan ensures the robustness and reliability of the collected atmospheric dataset.

 The ATC metrology lab carries out regular measurement-technology surveys, tests and analyses for the greenhouse gas and isotope instruments of tomorrow.
 It facilitates the development of new sensors through research and development programmes at the national and international levels.
-It is the central labelling and training centre for ICOS atmospheric measurements, and it coordinates the development of atmospheric measurement protocols.
+The lab is the central labelling and training centre for ICOS atmospheric measurements, and it coordinates the development of atmospheric measurement protocols.
+It also provides high-level support to the network and loans replacement instruments in case of a major failure.

 The ATC data centre develops and maintains in-house software to centrally process and quality control the data from ICOS Atmosphere stations.
-It provides near-real-time data products and other data products for Principal Investigators.
+It provides near-real-time data products and other data products for stations' Principal Investigators.